Inclusion at St Alban’s

 St Alban’s is a school that has pupils with a wide range of learning, emotional and physical needs.
 We aim to be fully inclusive at all times, always striving to ensure the best provision and support for each child in our care.

-This was validated by our most recent OFSTED inspection in January 2014 judging us outstanding:
+This was validated by our most recent OFSTED inspection in April 2019 judging us Good:

 WHAT IS THE LOCAL OFFER?

 Camden Local Authority publishes on its website a Camden Local Offer – setting out a wide range of information about specialist services, schools, colleges and organisations that can provide support and information for families of children and young people with SEND.
 It explains the procedures for requesting an assessment for an Education Health and Care Plan (EHCP) – which is replacing the SEN statement.
 You will also find information about:

 •Where to go for advice and guidance on SEN and Disability matters

 The link for the Camden Local Offer website is available below.